One-Way ANOVA with JMP

 4. Click “OK”

-5. Click on the red triangle button next to “One-Way Analysis of Cost by Business”
+5. Click on the red triangle button next to “One-Way Analysis of Cost by Business.”

 6. Click “Unequal Variances”

-Step 3: Test whether the mean of the data for each level is equal to the means of other levels.
+Step 3: Test whether the mean of the data for each level is equal to the means of the other levels.

 • Null Hypothesis(H0): μ1 = μ2 = μ3 = μ4 = μ5

-1. Click on the red triangle button next to “One-Way Analysis of Cost by Business”
+1. Click on the red triangle button next to “One-Way Analysis of Cost by Business.”

 2. Select “Mean/Anova”

-Since the p-value of the F test is 0.018, lower than the alpha level (0.05), the null hypothesis is rejected and we conclude that the at least one of the means of the five groups is different from others.
+Since the p-value of the F test is 0.018, lower than the alpha level (0.05), the null hypothesis is rejected, and we conclude that at least one of the means of the five groups is different from the others.

 Step 4: Save the residuals and predicted values after ANOVA.
 The predicted value for each level is the group mean.

-1. Click on the red triangle button next to “One-way Analysis of Cost by Business”
+1. Click on the red triangle button next to “One-way Analysis of Cost by Business.”

 2. Select Save -> Save Residuals